 - A workers’ compensation claim if you were injured at work

 - A construction accident claim against a negligent contractor or property owner

 - A medical malpractice claim against a negligent hospital or medical professional

 With each type of claim, you will want to work with an experienced law firm that can investigate your injuries, determine who is liable, and advocate for full compensation.
-In addition, the legal team at Wingate, Russotti, Shapiro & Halperin, LLP, can also review your medical records and financial costs to determine how much compensation you can recover.
+In addition, the legal team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, can also review your medical records and financial costs to determine how much compensation you can recover.
 In the state of New York, most victims are eligible to file claims for both economic and non-economic damages.

 “Economic damages” refer to the financial losses a victim has suffered as a result of injuries.
 The majority of these damages will include medical bills and treatment, including emergency surgeries, hospitalizations, medications, and any tests you require.
 However, your therapy bills, ranging from physical therapy to psychiatric aid, can also be included in your claim.

 In addition, New York State also allows victims to include damages related to their careers.
 Many accident victims have to take time off from work to attend medical appointments or rest.
 This can make it difficult for you to pay rent, cover living costs, and deal with your medical bills, but these lost wages can also be recovered from the at-fault party’s insurance policy.
 If you found it difficult to work a standard shift or missed out on a raise or promotion due to your injuries, these costs can also be calculated into your claim.

 With the aid of an attorney at WRSMH, you may be able to recover all economic damages caused by your injuries, including: